Stocks Lane Primary School

 Here are a few of the finished products.

 The children had some good fun with their recent science investigation where they tested the strength of a range of biscuits.
-The class discovered that the shortcake was the least absorbent of the six biscuits tested and hypothesized that this was due to its dense outer border.
+The class discovered that the shortcake was the least absorbent of the six biscuits tested and hypothesized that this was due to its dense outer coating.

 In Art, as part of our Spanish Day celebrations, we took a break from our current topic and sculpted some Salvador Dali inspired clocks.
 The class adored the opportunity to work with clay.
 Here are their finished products.